acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 ### Readiness probes

-A readiness probe means the container is ready to take traffic.
+A readiness probe means the container is ready to receive traffic.
 Sometimes when a database server starts it needs to have data loaded.
-During this data loading process, it should not be contacted by the application incase it has incomplete data.
-You can use this probe to prevent other containers from accessing this container.
+During this data loading process, it should not be contacted by the application in case it has incomplete data.
+You can use the readinessprobe probe to prevent other containers from accessing this container before it is ready.

 This example will use an exec check, but HTTP and TCP checks could also be used.

 *Note: Readiness probes do not wait for the liveness probe to succeed first.
 If you need the readiness probe to wait you should use the `initialDelaySeconds` parameter to delay.
-Or, the startup probe can also be used.*
+Alternatively, the startup probe can also be used.*

 ```cue
 containers: {